Protecting Your Home Against Burglary

 - Helps you keep track of your kids.
 Smart locks and home camera systems can also go a long way to giving you peace of mind concerning the whereabouts and safety of your kids.
 If they’re at the age where they can stay home alone or come and go when you’re not there, having that checkpoint can be a huge relief.

 - Allows remote access to your home.
 Smart home locks aren’t just convenient because you can program them to do things like automatically unlocking when you’re walking up to the door (no more dropping groceries because you’re fumbling with keys), they can also allow access to your home when you’re not there.
 Say you forgot to drop off plants to be watered by a friend while you’re away.
 You can remotely unlock the doors for them to pop in and grab your plants and then safely lock up again when they’re gone.
 Easy peasy!
+You can also control your smart locks with Siri and Google Assistant.

 - Monitors for gas leaks and fire.
 Not only will you rest easy knowing that your home is protected from intrusions, but surveillance systems also monitor for things like gas leaks and fire.
 You can customize wireless home security systems to tie into your smoke alarms and carbon monoxide detectors, providing more insight into any safety issues in your home.